-- Report immediately to the DSL - Never view, copy, print, share, store or save the imagery, or ask a child to share or download - this is illegal. - If you have already viewed the imagery by accident (e.g. if a young person has showed it to you before you could ask them not to), report this to the DSL (or equivalent) and seek support. - Do not delete the imagery or ask the young person to delete it. - Do not ask the child/children or young person(s) who are involved in the incident to disclose information regarding the imagery.
+- Report immediately to the DSL - Do not view, copy, print, share, store or save the imagery, or ask a child to share or download. - If you have already viewed the imagery by accident (e.g. if a young person has showed it to you before you could ask them not to), report this to the DSL (or equivalent) and seek support. - Do not delete the imagery or ask the young person to delete it.
+Leave this for the DSL if needed. - Do not ask the child/children or young person(s) who are involved in the incident to disclose information regarding the imagery.
 This is the responsibility of the DSL (or equivalent). - Do not share information about the incident with other members of staff, the young person(s) it involves or their, or other, parents and/or carers. - Do not say or do anything to blame or shame any young people involved. - Do explain to them that you need to report it and reassure them that they will receive support and help from the DSL (or equivalent). - 5.4 Sexual violence and sexual harassment Sexual violence refers to sexual offences as described under the Sexual Offences Act 2003 including rape and sexual assault.
 Sexual harassment is 'unwanted conduct of a sexual nature' that can occur online and offline and may include sexual name-calling, taunting or "jokes" and physical behaviour, for example, deliberately brushing against someone or interfering with clothes.
 'Upskirting' is also a criminal offence (under the Voyeurism (Offences) Act 2019) and typically involves taking a picture under a person's clothing (not necessarily a skirt) without them knowing, in order to obtain sexual gratification or to cause humiliation, distress or alarm (anyone of any gender can be a victim).
 Evidence shows that girls, children with SEND and LGBT children are more likely to be the victims of sexual violence and harassment and boys are more likely to be the perpetrators.
-However, sexual violence and sexual harassment can occur between children of any gender.
+We will take positive action to create a safe and supportive culture in school, recognising the disproportionate vulnerability of these groups so that all pupils feel supported and have a safe space in order to speak openly with trusted adults if they wish to do so.exual violence and sexual harassment can occur between children of any gender.